 Ensuring the rover’s solar panels can supply enough power to maintain the hibernating explorer involves more than simply parking the rover in the open.
 With the Sun passing across the northern sky, positioning Opportunity with its panels facing north was critical to surviving another winter.

 Indeed, when Opportunity‘s twin, Spirit, lost the use of two of its wheels, operators were unable to maneuver it to a suitable location in 2009 and the rover was unable to survive the season.
 Rover operators painstakingly plan Opportunity’s movements to assure the vehicle will be able to be oriented for maximum power generation.
-Operators call these advantageous locations “lily pads.”
+Operators call these advantageous locations “lily pads”.

 Proper solar panel orientation is only one of the challenges of keeping Opportunity functioning.
 Orienting the panels to face the Sun does little if the panels are covered in dust.
-Though Mars’s atmosphere is thin, the Red Planet is notorious for its planet-girdling dust storms.
-The storms, which can last for months, not only dim the amount of sunlight reaching the surface, but they also deposit power-robbing dust on the rover’s solar panels.
+Though Mars’ atmosphere is thin, the Red Planet is notorious for its planet-girdling dust storms.
+The storms, which can last for months, not only dim the amount of sunlight reaching the surface but also they also deposit power-robbing dust on the rover’s solar panels.
 In fact, Opportunity entered hibernation its panels at near record-levels of dust coverage.